 The United States is considered a wealthy country.
 It has a thriving economy, stable government, and the majority of its population lives above the poverty line.
 The country's wealth, however, is not distributed evenly, and tends to be concentrated among a small percentage of the population.
-These wealthy individuals live in a few select neighborhoods throughout the country, each of which has an average annual household income of more than $200,000.
+These wealthy individuals live in a few select neighborhoods throughout the country, each of which has an average annual household income of around $200,000.

-5. Muttontown, New York
+5. Tribeca, New York

 The Richest Neighborhoods In The United States

 |3||Sutton Place||New York||$176,980|